nucypher/nucypher/docs/source/pre_application/best_practices.rst

 1. Keystore Diligence
 ---------------------

-Requires that private keys used by the worker are backed up and can be restored.
+Requires that private keys used by the PRE node are backed up and can be restored.

 Keystore diligence an be exercised by: